4 Types of Domestic Violence & How to Recognize Them

 - Taking car or house keys from the victim to prevent escape or safety,

 - Ignoring or minimizing the victim’s feelings.

 Verbal abuse is often the mildest form of abuse with overt and obvious evidence.
 While some verbal abuse is practiced in secret or when no one is around, many verbal abusers become comfortable with making statements around friends, family, and in public settings.
 Behavior can range from small, repetitive comments to loud, angry shouting meant to belittle the one on the receiving end of the comments.
-As with the two previous forms of abuse, verbal abuse shares similar characteristics and warning signs.
+Characteristics and warning signs of verbal abuse are similar to the previous forms of abuse.

 Sexual abuse, a very complex form of abuse, is not necessarily a category alone but rather is a combination of physical, psychological, and emotional abuse, particularly in long-term relationships.
 It may present in the following ways:

 - Withholding sex or affect to hurt or punish someone,

 - Publicly showing interest in others,